peterwishart/StreamConnect/README.md

 ............................Input stream disconnected
 ```

-NB the tool echoes dots to the console as data is forwarded.
+By default the tool echoes dots to the console as data is forwarded.
+You can enable a hex dump of the data transferred by building with `dotnet build /p:DefineConstants=OperationDebugs`.

 # Why?